KPU's response to COVID-19

-Visit the KPU International COVID-19 Response Page for plenty of information and advice for International students including information about the KPU International Emergency Fund.
+Visit the KPU International page for plenty of information and advice for International students including information about the KPU International Emergency Fund.
 This page also has a very helpful guide about food insecurity that lists all of the local foodbanks and their hours and information (open to all residents).
 International students can take part in virtual International Student Orientation.

 Any student who has difficulty affording groceries or accessing sufficient food to eat every day can access the Kwantlen Student Association’s Student Food Bank service.
 This service allows you to confidentially order a food hamper online.
 They can also handle emergency food requests.
 To learn more, visit: http://www.kusa.ca/foodbank/ Students are also encouraged to contact Student Awards and Financial Aid at email@example.com or by visiting their website at https://www.kpu.ca/awards.